-The darker evenings mean that the switch of Thursday 7.30pm sessions from Lammas Park to West Walk has triggered the swap of the park-based training sessions to the winter arrangements.
+The darker evenings and consequential closure of the park gates at 8pm has triggered the swap of the park-based training sessions to the winter arrangements.

 ** Monday and Wednesday 7.30pm club runs **

 The summer club run routes go through the parks which mean that we cannot continue to use them when the parks close earlier with the darker evenings.
 Therefore, from Monday 2nd September, we will be switching over to the winter club run routes, still meeting at Ealing Green with a choice of two distances (3.75miles / 5.5k or 4.75miles /7k) but avoiding the parks.
 Please see the club run route page for the route details.

 HOWEVER, please note that the offer of these sessions requires the availability of volunteers to be leaders and tail runners.
 The coached sessions require input from qualified coaches / leaders or experienced runners but anyone who is willing to help out and run at a gentle pace can tail a run (and make use of the time to have a recovery run, to work on your running form and to get to know other people in the club).
 If you have made use of the club training sessions, please play your part in making the club training sessions possible.

 ** Forester club run on Wednesday 4th September **

 On the first Wednesday of the month, the club social will be taking place at the Forester’s and so both club runs will start on the other side of Northfields Ave from the Forester’s at Occupation Road W13, West Ealing with a bag drop at the Forester’s.